Breath Play

 Prevalence & culture

 Reliable prevalence data are scarce, because the interest is under-reported and most rigorous data come from death investigations rather than surveys of living practitioners.
 Choking and rough-sex themes, with which breath play overlaps, appear within the near-universal interest in BDSM fantasy documented by Justin Lehmiller's survey of 4,175 Americans (Tell Me What You Want, 2018), in which only a small minority had never had any BDSM fantasy.
 The forensic signal is clearer: a 2025 scoping review of accidental autoerotic deaths summarised that asphyxiophilia is the dominant paraphilia in such cases and that fatalities are overwhelmingly male, with hanging the most common mechanism (Basera et al., 2025).
-Older forensic estimates put autoerotic-asphyxia mortality in the United States at roughly 250 to 1,000 deaths per year, with population studies suggesting an incidence on the order of 0.5 per million inhabitants annually (Erotic asphyxiation, Wikipedia).
+Older forensic estimates put autoerotic-asphyxia mortality in the United States at roughly 250 to 1,000 deaths per year, with population studies suggesting an incidence on the order of 0.5 per million inhabitants annually; more recent analyses argue the true annual figure is lower, on the order of under 160 deaths (Erotic asphyxiation, Wikipedia).
+Hanging accounts for the large majority of cases, with plastic bags and chemical methods a distant second.
 These figures are estimates drawn from death-scene data and should be read as approximate.

 Safety, consent & law